liyunze-coding/coworking-website/src/pages/tips.md

 `https://dashboard.twitch.tv/popout/u/{{channel}}/stream-manager/streamer-ads-manager-panel`

 With the OBS deck, you can manually control when the advertisements start and be notified when the stream advertisement is in progress.

+### Interact with chat

+Interacting with your chat is crucial to grow your community because it fosters a sense of engagement and connection with your audience.
+By acknowledging and responding to viewers, you create a welcoming and inclusive atmosphere, encouraging viewers to stay, become regulars, and invite others, ultimately leading to organic community growth.

+### Networking

+Having good networking opens up collaboration opportunities, cross-promotion, and exposure to each other's audiences.
+By forming connections within the streaming community, you can tap into a larger pool of viewers, gain credibility, and foster a supportive environment that encourages mutual growth and success.

+### Other notes

+Even if you follow these tips, it is not a 100% guarantee that you will become a successful streamer.

+There are other factors that you have little to no control over, such as luck and entertaining personality.

 ## To mute or not to mute?